mjpritchard/test-decap-help/content/docs/short-term-project-storage/faqs-storage.md

 interactive compute nodes responsive enough for everyone to use.

-**Suggested solution:** When you log in via one of the `login*.jasmin.ac.uk` nodes, you are shown a 'message of the day" a list of all the `sci*` machines, along with memory usage and the number of users on each node at that time.
+**Suggested solution:** When you log in via one of the `login*.jasmin.ac.uk` nodes, you are shown a 'message of the day': a list of all the `sci*` machines, along with memory usage and the number of users on each node at that time.
 This can help you select a less-used machine (but don’t necessarily expect the same machine to be the right choice next time!).